KainNhantumbo/palletone-app/README.md

 Feel free to try it on any device of yours and bake your own color flavor for your next project! 🥳

-> - ✨ **Supported modes:** Solid colors, gradients, auto palette generator and color extrator (extracts color form images), analogous palette, triadic palette, complement and split complement palettes, tetradic palette and monochromatic palette.
+> - ✨ **Supported modes:** Solid colors, gradients, auto palette generator and color extractor (extracts color form images), analogous palette, triadic palette, complement and split complement palettes, tetradic palette and monochromatic palette.
 > - ✨ **Supported color channels:** HSVA, HSLA, RGBA and HEX.
+> - ✨ **Integrated color converter:** convert to and from HSVA, HSLA, RGBA and HEX.
+> - ✨ **Palette color saver:** save colors for later usage offline.
 > - ✨ **Platforms:** PWA, Web and desktop (Linux and Windows).
 > - ✨ **App Themes:** Light and dark.